-I can send a pdf file of what appears as my essay as Chapter Four (pp. 74-96 if without the works cited as this is a single appendix for all contributors combined) if anyone would like to read my proof-text gratis.
+Here's the body of my essay as Chapter Four (pp. 74-96 if without the works cited as this is a single appendix for all contributors combined) as a proof-text.
 A sample.pdf online of the first few pages of the book offers its Table of Contents and some of the editors' introduction.
 You can see here its handsome cover in fitting "Irelantis" homage to Seán Killen's whimsical paper collages!

 I thank Olivia Cosgrove, Carmen Kuhling, Peter Mulholland and especially Laurence Cox (who with Maria Griffin offers a groundbreaking article on the history of Irish Buddhism) for their editing and hosting of the conference about which I blogged fifteen or so months ago.
 My own research has been very rewarding on such a fresh topic.
 As Professor Cox noted, the cycle from Samhain 2009 for the NUI Maynooth (my blog entry) conference on Alternative Spiritualities in Ireland (NUIM link) to the publication of selected proceedings Imbolc 2011 symbolizes an appropriate arc.

 Until recently, Irish religion has been seen as defined by Catholic power in the South and sectarianism in the North.
 In recent years, however, both have been shaken by widespread changes in religious practice and belief, the rise of new religious movements, the revival of magical-devotionalism, the arrival of migrant religion and the spread of New Age and alternative spirituality.